Christoph16478/iq/iq_python.md

 if __name__ == '__main__':
     main()

-# Output:
-# 3
 ```

 ----

-**What is pandas?**
+## **What is pandas?**

 Pandas is an open source python library which supports data structures for data based operations associated with data analyzing and data Manipulation.
-Pandas with its rich sets of features fits in every role of data operation,whether it be related to implementing different algorithms or for solving
-complex business problems.
+Pandas with its rich sets of features fits in every role of data operation,whether it be related to implementing different algorithms or for solving complex business problems.
 Pandas helps to deal with a number of files in performing certain operations on the data stored by files.

 ----

-**What are dataframes?**
+## **What are dataframes?**

 A dataframe refers to a two dimensional mutable data structure or data aligned in the tabular form with labeled axes(rows and column).